 The training database from which the networks learn the relationship existing between inputs and outputs is based on the TIGR database.
-For all TIGR atmospheric situations, for all scan angles, and for the whole IASI channels used in the retrieval process, clear-sky brightness temperatures (BT), transmittances and Jacobians have been computed using the 4A/OP radiative transfer model with the spectroscopic database GEISA-2011 as input.
+For all TIGR atmospheric situations, for all scan angles, and for the whole IASI channels used in the retrieval process, clear-sky brightness temperatures, transmittances and Jacobians have been computed using the 4A/OP radiative transfer model with the spectroscopic database GEISA-2011 as input.
 The required AMSU BTs are computed using the STRANSAC microwave forward model.
-Network input BTs correspond to randomly drawn values of CH4 (resp.
-CO2) concentration in the range 1760-1960 ppb (resp.
-362-382 ppm), centered on the TIGR reference value of 1860 ppb (resp.
-372 ppm); they are computed using the stored CH4 (resp.
-CO2) Jacobians.
+Network input BTs correspond to randomly drawn values of concentration in the range 1760-1960 ppb for CH4 and in the range 362-382 ppm for CO2, centred on the TIGR reference value of 1860 ppb for CH4 and 372 ppm for CO2; they are computed using the stored CH4 and CO2 Jacobians.
 It is worth noting that no prior information is thus given to the networks in terms of seasonality, trend, or geographical patterns of the gases.

 Neural networks are trained for each of the 15 AMSU scan angles and for 2 air-masses (tropical or mid-latitude) independently.
 Surface elevation is also taken into account.
-All together, for a given neural architecture, 240 networks are trained.
+Altogether, for a given neural architecture, 240 networks are trained.
 For each network corresponding to one air-mass, one scan angle and one surface type, the learning steps are the following:

-One atmosphere is randomly chosen among the TIGR atmospheres of the considered airmass.

-- 2) A CH4 (resp.
+- 1) One atmosphere is randomly chosen among the TIGR atmospheres of the considered airmass. - A CH4 (resp.
 CO2) mixing ratio is drawn randomly (uniform distribution) in the range 1760-1960 ppb (resp.
-362-382 ppm), which is centered on the reference CH4 (resp.
+362-382 ppm), which is centred on the reference CH4 (resp.
 CO2) mixing ratio of TIGR. - 3) A perturbation of the surface temperature is randomly chosen according to the normal distribution, with a null mean value and a standard deviation of 4 K. - 4) The input BTs at the drawn CH4 (resp.
 CO2) mixing ratio are computed using BTs and CH4 (resp.
 CO2) Jacobians from TIGR for the considered atmosphere. - 5) For IASI channels, noise equivalent temperatures are computed at the BT according to Eq.
 1:

-$$NE\Delta T[T{B}(v),v] = NE\Delta T[T{ref},v] \frac{\frac{\partial B}{\partial T}(T{ref},v)}{\frac{\partial B}{\partial T}[T{B}(v),v]}$$ (1)
+$$NE\Delta T[T_B(\nu),\nu] = NE\Delta T[T{ref},\nu] \frac{\frac{\partial B}{\partial T}(T{ref},\nu)}{\frac{\partial B}{\partial T}(T_B(\nu),\nu)}$$ (1)

-where NE Δ T is the equivalent noise temperature taken at the brightness temperature T_B, of the channel located at frequency ν , and B is the radiance.
+where NE Δ T is the equivalent noise temperature taken at the brightness temperature T_B, of the channel located at frequency v, and B is the radiance.
 The reference noise corresponding to a reference temperature T{ref} of 280 K is taken from the in-flight noise measurement (CNES, priv. comm.).
 To increase the signal to noise ratio, and speed the learning phase, these noises have been divided by 2.
 Since 4 IASI spots are localized within one AMSU spot, the average of IASI BT contained in a single AMSU field-of-view are therefore used as inputs to the networks.

-- 6) The quadratic sum of the instrument noise and the forward radiative transfer model noise, are computed and added to the BT. - 7) The inputs and outputs are normalized in order to homogenise the input values between 0 and 1. - 8) The Error Back-Propagation algorithm (Rumelhart et al., 1986) is used to minimize the cost function. - 9) The parameters of the networks are updated. - 10) The networks are applied to the whole ARSA atmospheres following the same procedure as TIGR (steps 4 to 7) and the root mean square (RMS) error of the output is computed. - 11) Come back to step 1, until the predefined number of iterations has been reached.
+6) The quadratic sum of the instrument noise and the forward radiative transfer model noise, are computed and added to the BT.

+- 7) The inputs and outputs are normalized in order to homogenise the input values between 0 and 1. - 8) The Error Back-Propagation algorithm (Rumelhart et al., 1986) is used to minimize the cost function. - 9) The parameters of the networks are updated. - 10) The networks are applied to the whole ARSA atmospheres following the same procedure as TIGR (steps 4 to 7) and the root mean square (RMS) error of the output is computed. - 11) Go back to step 1, until the predefined number of iterations has been reached.